 1.3 Resource usage

 Debian 10 GNOME is not the lightest on RAM.
 It takes around 1GB of RAM right after the login.
 But this is because of the GNOME desktop.
 However, CPU usage stays quite low most of the time.
 The system takes about 12GB which is relatively small.

 If you run Debian on a server without the graphical interface, it is super light.
 For example, I installed Debian 10 on my UpCloud server.
 It takes only 1G of disk space and 43Mb of RAM.

 You can also test Debian 10 on a server for free.
 Use the promo code alu25 during the registration at UpCloud.com and you will get $25 to your account.
 UpCloud provides the fastest servers with great reliability and very responsive support.

 Surprisingly, Debian 10 GNOME also works impressively well in VirtualBox.
 I almost did not feel I was in a Virtual machine.
-While with Ubuntu 18.04, for example, I can barely do things in a Virtual machine.
+While with Ubuntu 18.04, for example, I can barely do things on a Virtual machine.
 And I have done all the experiments with installing VirtualBox guest additions and settings.
 Debian 9 also did not work smoothly in VirtualBox.

-Debian uses less resources with Wayland
+Debian is less resource-hungry with Wayland